 EMBRACE receives no ongoing core funding and values the support of members and interested parties as it seeks to equip the church to understand and respond to the situation for minority-ethnic people, and also as it acts in practical ways to meet particular requests for assistance.

 We are indebted to those who have supported the work of EMBRACE through their donations.
 As a voluntary organisation, the preparation of many materials and the general administration of the office could not be done without the support received in this way.
-If you would like to make a donation to EMBRACE please contact us.
+If you would like to make a donation to EMBRACE please contact us, or click below.

 The Emergency Fund is used to provide vital emergency assistance to destitute migrant workers and people seeking asylum where no other means of support, either statutory or charitable, is available.
 Money raised by this fund has been used in a number of ways.
 Examples include:

 - Helping others off the streets by the payment of a few nights hostel fees where no other funds were available.